munificent/hauberk/docs/mage.md

     * Putrefy: when the targeted monster is slain, it will erupt into a ball of poisonous gas whose strength is based on the strength of the monster slain.
     * Transmutation: removes poisoned condition and cures health.
 Only works if poisoned.

-* Sorcery: The magic of raw forces
+* Sorcery: Raw elemental forces of nature

     * Lightning Bolt: attack monster with elemental lightning damage.
 Will arc to adjacent monsters if any.
     * Fire Ball: creates a fire ball at a chosen location.
 Damages all monsters within a few squares of the blast.
 May destroy flammable items on ground.